A projector screen with a flat and eggshell finish side-by-side

 Finally, it’s important to consider the quality of the paint.
 Cheaper paints may not provide the same level of reflectance or color accuracy as higher quality paints.
 Look for paints specifically designed for use on projector screens or high-end home theater systems.
 These paints may be more expensive, but they will provide a better viewing experience and last longer than cheaper alternatives.

-See also How to Mount Tv to Wall Mount
+See also How to Install 60 Inch Tv Wall Mount

 Factors to consider when selecting paint for a projector screen